HP41/NSISDocker/README.md

 ---------------

 ### Features
-- Only meant to compile NSIS scripts
+- Meant to compile NSIS scripts
-- Uses Debian experimental as it's the only Debian branch that has NSIS version 3.
+- Uses Debian experimental as it's the only Debian branch that has NSIS version 3 package.
 - Has the `NSIS 3.01-1` package installed.
 - Entrypoint is `makensis -V4`, therefore logging is enabled by default.